-During the renegotiation phase, the TX is the same as in the negotiation phase with the following exceptions:
+During the Renegotiation phase, the TX's behaviors are the same as the ones in the Negotiation phase with the following exceptions:

-- If the Power Transmitter receives a Control Error Packet, Received Power Packet, or Charge Status Packet, it discards the temporary Power Transfer Contract, and returns to the power transfer phase. - If the Power Transmitter receives an FOD Status Packet, it sends an ND Response. - If the Power Transmitter has received a Specific Request Packet with Request = 0x00 (End Negotiation), it bases its Response on a verification of the Count Value only.
+- If the Power Transmitter receives a Control Error Packet, Received Power Packet, or Charge Status Packet, it discards the temporary Power Transfer Contract, and returns to the Power Transfer phase. - If the Power Transmitter receives a FOD Status Packet, it sends an ND Response. - If the Power Transmitter received a Specific Request Packet with Request = 0x00 (End Negotiation), it bases its Response on a verification of the Count Value only.